openstack/charm-swift-proxy/README.md

 ### `replicas`

-The `replicas` option stipulates the number of data replicas are needed.
+The `replicas` option stipulates the number of data replicas that are needed.
 This value should be equal to the number of zones.
 The default value is '3'.

 ## Deployment